Finding Relief for your on-going and long-term tax problems

-The second type of settlement option that you have available is known as an installment agreement, which is an arrangement between you and the government to pay back the amount you owe over time, instead of all at once.
+The second type of federal tax relief settlement that you have available is known as an installment agreement, which is an arrangement between you and the government to pay back the amount you owe over time, instead of all at once.

 This will allow you to pay over time, and not endure the financial hardship that one lump-sum payment would be.
 You can then go on living your life as normal with this type of arrangement.